Audi OBD2 Port Location

 Where is the OBD2 port on an Audi A6 1995-2014?

-On some Audi A6, the OBD2 port is located next to the emergency parking brake handle.
+On some Audi A6, the OBD2 port is next to the emergency parking brake handle.
 Remove the small cover to expose the OBD2 port.

 What is the difference between OBD, OBD2, and OBD-II?